wdporter/i-am-that-vuepress/21-who-am-i/readme.md

 # 21. Who Am I?

 >Give up all questions except one: “Who am I?”.
 After all, the only fact you are sure of is that you <span style=font-style:normal>are</span>.
-The ‘I am’ is certain.
-The ‘I am <span style=font-style:normal>this</span>’ is not.
+The “I Am” is certain.
+The “I am <span style=font-style:normal>this</span>” is not.
 Struggle to find out what you are in reality.

 **Questioner:**&ensp;We are advised to worship reality personified as God or as the Perfect Man.
 We are told not to attempt the worship of the Absolute because it is much too difficult for a brain-centred consciousness.